How to use superscript, subscript & footnotes in Datawrapper

 Footnotes

-You might want to explain where certain data points come from or exceptions about them (e.g. "Measured between 2000-2011, not 1999-2010 like the rest of the data" or "Source: UN Data").
-To do so, we recommend to place footnote symbols next to your labels and then explain them in the Notes section below the chart.
+You might want to explain where certain data points come from or make notes about them (e.g., "Measured between 2000-2011, not 1999-2010 like the rest of the data" or "Source: UN Data").
+To do so, we recommend placing footnote symbols next to your labels and then explaining them in the Notes section below the chart.

 Here are some common footnote symbols:

-- the most common one is the star, like so: label*
+- the most common one is the asterisk, like so: label*

-- after "using up" the star, many people use crosses for footnotes: label†, label‡
+- after "using up" the asterisk, many people use crosses for footnotes: label†, label‡

 - it's also common to indicate footnotes with superscript characters: label¹, label², label³ (to do so, copy the Unicode numbers from the table above)